Skip to main content Skip to footer

 Extension applications can only be submitted from within the UK.

 In order to successfully extend a Tier 1 General visa, the applicant was required to demonstrate that they score either 95 or 100 points.
-Points can be scored in the following six attributes:
+Points could be scored in the following six attributes:

 - Qualifications